AnshulPatni/sp18-281-nimbus/Research Findings/Frontend-React-Overview.md

 #### One-way data flow

 Properties (commonly, props) are passed to a component from the parent component.
 Components receive props as a single set of immutable values[10] (a JavaScript object).
 Whenever any prop value changes, the component's render function is called allowing the component to display the change.

+#### Virtual DOM

+Another notable feature is the use of a "virtual Document Object Model", or "virtual DOM".
+React creates an in-memory data structure cache, computes the resulting differences, and then updates the browser's displayed DOM efficiently.[11]
+This allows the programmer to write code as if the entire page is rendered on each change, while the React libraries only render sub components that actually change.

+#### Lifecycle Methods

+Lifecycle methods are various methods that come built in with ReactJS.
+They allow the developer to process data at various points in the lifecycle of a React app.
+For example
+* shouldComponentUpdate is a lifecycle method that tells Javascript to update the component using a boolean variable.
+* componentWillMount is a lifecycle method that tells Javascript to set up certain data before a component mounts (is inserted into the virtual DOM).